RedBucketRealty/Planning/business_requirements.md

 - A service that displays status of other services.
 - An email service that automates transactional email for reminders and personalized messaging.
 - A notifications service for sending automated notifications.
+- A service for crafting easy marketing and branding messages across messaging channels.
+- A service for delivering automated legal notices to users and partners.
+- A service for delivering messages on a schedule.

 ## Payments

 - A payments service that integrates with a payments provider.
 It keeps track of the payment status.
+- A service that interfaces with external payments providers for compliance automation and analytic data processing.
 - A service that displays current and next projected payments for the business.
 - A service that tracks discount credits.
 - A service that integrates with 3rd party service providers to place orders.